xav32290/docs/content/en/docs/idps/gsuite-idp-fields/index.md

 ![img](sync_gsuite.png)

-- Sync all users - Syncs all available G Suite users along with all the groups associated to the users
+- Sync all users - Syncs all available users along with all the groups associated to the users.
-- Sync users from specific groups - Syncs all users from the selected groups
+- Sync users from specific groups - Syncs all users from the selected groups.
-- Disconnect G Suite - Deletes all users and groups and removes the G Suite integration
+- Disconnect G Suite - Deletes all users and groups and removes the G Suite integration.

 {{<alert color="info">}}
 - Once the initial manual sync has occurred, automatic synchronization will happen once a day.